CianMRoche/figure-inversion/README.md

 | `--bg-method` | raster transparency: `unmix` (default) or `key` |
 | `--no-image-recolour` | leave rasters embedded in a PDF untouched |

+**`--transparent`**
-**`--transparent`** — PDF/SVG: a white shape covering ≥95% of the page is dropped.
-Raster `unmix` (default) recovers antialiased coverage from a white ground, exact for lines and text but solid light fills go partly transparent;
+PDF/SVG: a white shape covering ≥95% of the page is dropped.
+Raster graphics: `unmix` (default) best for lines and text but solid light fills go partly transparent;
-use `key` for bar charts and filled regions.
+try `key` for bar charts and filled regions.

-**Heatmaps** — use `--no-image-recolour`, or an inverted viridis image stops meaning what its colourbar says.

-## Accuracy of `overleaf` mode

-Fitted to a 36-swatch calibration target rendered through a real Overleaf inversion and screenshotted, so these are measured, not guessed:

-- **Neutral tones are exact by construction** — white → `#171717`, black →
-  `#d1d1d1`, matching to within a rounding step.
-Backgrounds and greyscale text are most of what you see, so output reads correctly.
-- **Chromatic colours are approximate** — RMSE 10/255, worst case 37/255.
-Greens
-  and cyans come out lighter than the real thing.
-- Residuals are *structured*, not random, so the true filter is **not** in the modelled family (invert → hue-rotate about the luma axis → affine).
-It could not be identified from the calibration data alone.
-A 4-parameter chain beat a 30-parameter polynomial, pointing at clamping this model does not reproduce.

-Know the exact CSS filter your viewer applies?
-Encoding it beats fitting — the constants are at the top of [`src/figinvert/colour.py`](src/figinvert/colour.py).

 ## In LaTeX